Cumbrian Dialect

 Seg - N One of several iron studs nailed to the bottom of hobnail boots

-Seives - N Rushes (Juncus sp.)
+Seives - N Rushes (Juncus spp.)

-Sile - N A filter for milk.
+Sile, Syle - N A filter for milk.
 A 'sile pad' (paper filter) was sandwiched between two removable perforated plates in the bottom

 Sister!, Seester! - Excl.
 Look! (from see'est thee)